fasttime/Q-exact/Q-exact.md

 thrown.
 <a name="Q#divide"></a>
 ##q.divide(divisor)
-Returns the quotient of this rational and a specified divisor.
+Divides a this rational by a specified divisor, returning the exact quotient.

 **Params**